 The word “obtained” means to find, come upon, discover.
 Jesus procured our redemption in fact.
 He did this by taking our guilt and penalty for sin.
 God’s justice was satisfied by His shed blood.

 “Redemption” is the price paid for sin; the word means ransom.
 It carries the idea of liberation of a captive.
 The word “redemption” means to deliver a person from the bondage of the penalty of sin.
 Jesus paid a price for permanently liberating Christians from their sins.
 This word was used of ransom money paid to free a slave.
 Jesus freed the believer from the penalty of sin.
 He liberated us by a price, by His blood sacrifice.
 He did this in an “eternal” sense.
 He paid it once for all, for eternity.

 Christians possess eternal liberation from their sin.

 Christians are free from the eternal penalty for their sin.
 Christ’s sacrifice for our sin is immeasurable.
 No animal sacrifice can compare to the sacrifice of Christ for our sin.
-Jesus paid a perfect ransom price because it was a once for all sacrifice.
+Jesus paid a perfect ransom price because it was a once-for-all sacrifice.
 His sacrifice was complete and unrepeatable because it was “eternal.”
-No one need to pay for sins again (He 7:27; 10:10).
+No one needs to pay for sins again (He 7:27; 10:10).
 He offers eternal redemption for our souls.